Vettabase/vagrant-mindsdb/README.md

   - { host: '.', guest: '/Vagrant' }
 ```

-By default, no synced folder is created.
+By default, a "/vagrant" folder is created that maps to the Vagrantfile directory.

 ### Guest system